BenKadosh1/IDD-Fa19-Lab3/README.md

 **c.
 How many byte-sized data samples can you store on the Atmega328?**

-1024 byte-size data samples, because each character occuppies one byte of memory and so there are 1024 bytes in total.
+1024 byte-size data samples, because each character occupies one byte of memory and so there are 1024 bytes in total.

 **d.
 How would you get analog data from the Arduino analog pins to be byte-sized?
 How about analog data from the I2C devices?**